jacebrowning/datafiles/README.md

         return self.unit_price * self.quantity_on_hand
 ```

-and decorate it with directory pattern to synchronize instances:
+and decorate it with a directory pattern to synchronize instances:

 ```python
 from datafiles import datafile